Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

-Turbulence is also important for particle acceleration~\cite{Lazarian:2012nd}.
-The roles of nonthermal particles have been studied in the context of radiatively inefficient accretion flows (RIAFs;~\cite{ny94,YN14a}), in which the plasma is often collisionless because Coulomb collisions are negligible for protons (e.g.,~\cite{tk85,Mahadevan:1997qz,Mahadevan:1997zq,ktt14,lyn+14,Ball:2017bpa}).
-Recent studies based on numerical simulations of the MRI~\cite{Kimura:2016fjx,Kimura:2018clk} support the idea that high-energy ions might be stochastically accelerated by the ensuing magnetohydrodynamic (MHD) turbulence.
+Accompanied turbulence and magnetic reconnections are important for particle acceleration~\cite{Lazarian:2012nd}.
+The roles of nonthermal particles have been studied in the context of radiatively inefficient accretion flows (RIAFs)~\cite{ny94,YN14a}, in which the plasma is often collisionless because Coulomb collisions are negligible for protons (e.g., Refs.~\cite{tk85,Mahadevan:1997qz,Mahadevan:1997zq,ktt14,lyn+14,Ball:2017bpa}).
+Recent studies based on numerical simulations of the MRI~\cite{Kimura:2016fjx,Kimura:2018clk} support the idea that high-energy ions may be accelerated in the presence of the magnetohydrodynamic (MHD) turbulence.

-The vicinity of SMBHs is often optically thick to GeV-TeV gamma rays, where CR acceleration cannot be directly probed by these photons, but high-energy neutrinos can be used as a unique probe of the physics of AGN cores.
-In this work, we present a concrete model for their high-energy emissions (see Fig.~\ref{fig:model}), in which spectral energy distributions (SEDs) are constructed from the data and from empirical relations.
-We compute neutrino and gamma-ray spectra, by solving both CR transport equations with the relevant energy losses and the resulting electromagnetic cascades of secondaries.
-We demonstrate the importance of future MeV gamma-ray observations for revealing the origin of IceCube neutrinos.
+The vicinity of SMBHs is often optically thick to GeV--TeV gamma rays, so that CR acceleration~\footnote{In this work CRs are used for nonthermal ions and nucleons that do not have to be observed on Earth.} cannot be directly probed by these photons, but high-energy neutrinos can be used as a unique probe of the physics of AGN cores.
+In this work, we present a new concrete model for these high-energy emissions (see Fig.~\ref{fig:model}).
+Spectral energy distributions (SEDs) are constructed from the data and from empirical relations, and then we compute neutrino and cascade gamma-ray spectra by consistently solving particle transport equations.
+We demonstrate the importance of future MeV gamma-ray observations for revealing the origin of IceCube neutrinos especially in the medium-energy ($\sim10-100$~TeV) range and for testing neutrino emission from NGC 1068 and other AGN.